Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure the appropiate products are loaded with the correct fixtures | The appropiate products are loaded with the correct fixtures.
 [Load data products](wireframes/loaddata_products.png) | PASS
 Ensure in Django Admin 'Categorys' is changed to 'Categories' and the friendly name is diaplayed | in Django Admin 'Categorys' is changed to 'Categories' and the friendly name is diaplayed.
 [Friendly name](wireframes/friendly_name.png) | PASS
 Ensure all car models are displaying on the page with the correct url | All car models are displaying on the page with the correct url.
 [All products test](wireframes/all_products.png) | PASS
+Ensure searching for a particular car name, gives the user the correct response. | Searching for a particular car name, gives the user the correct response.
+[Search result](wireframes/search_result1.png) | PASS
+Ensure if a user searches for example 'blue', the search result not only returns the name but also the description. | If a user searches for example 'blue', the search result not only returns the name but also the description.
+[Search result](wireframes/search_result2.png) | PASS
+Ensure that searches are user friendly by making queries case insensitive. | Searches are user friendly by making queries case insensitive. ```queries = Q(name__icontains=query) Q(description__icontains=query)``` | PASS

 ---